cse110-sp25-group12/cse110-sp25-group12/onboard.md

 Here's a short description of the CI/CD pipeline and what it does:

-### On every pull request into main:
+### On every attempted pull request into main:
 1. HTML Validation (W3C).
 All HTML files fed to W3C validator.
-Any errors will cause the workflow to fail.
+Markup errors will cause the workflow to fail.
    1. The errors are hard to understand. ```"lastLine":25``` tells you which line of the HTML file caused the error.
    2. For easier debugging, just chuck the contents of the failed HTML file into [W3C's website](https://validator.w3.org/#validate_by_input)